Nostalgic Japanese cuisine

 Nashiji (梨地) - Traditional Japanese blade finish

-Nashiji (梨地), literally translated as "pear skin", is a traditional Japanese blade finish that resembles the delicate, irregular texture of the skin of a pear.
+Nashiji (梨地), literally translated as "pear skin", is a traditional Japanese blade finish that resembles the fine, irregular texture of a pear skin.
 This rustic and matt look is particularly applicable to kitchen knives, where it offers practical advantages in addition to its aesthetic value.

-🔹 Reduces food adhesion - Thanks to the blade's fine-coarse texture, sliced ingredients stick less to the knife's surface, making it easier to cut smoothly and accurately.
+🔹 Reduces food adhesion - Thanks to the fine-coarse texture of the blade, sliced ingredients stick less to the surface of the knife, making it easier to cut smoothly and accurately.

 🔹 Retro aesthetic - Knives with this finish have a rustic, nostalgic look inspired by Japanese craftsmanship.

-🔹 Minimizes the visibility of scratches - The Nashiji finish helps mask minor wear and tear and signs of use, maintaining the aesthetics of the knife for longer.
+🔹 Minimizes the visibility of scratches - Nashiji's surface helps mask minor wear and tear and signs of use, maintaining the aesthetics of the knife for longer.

 How is Nashiji created?

 The Nashiji surface is created through a special forging and etching process.
-Knifemakers use fine sandblasting or acid etching to create an uneven texture on the surface of the blade.
-This method has historically been used in the manufacture of Japanese swords and is now widely applied to premium kitchen knives.
+Cutters use fine sandblasting or acid etching to create an uneven texture on the surface of the blade.
+This method has historically been used in the production of Japanese swords and is now widely used in premium kitchen knives.

 ✅ Authentic Japanese design - Combines traditional craftsmanship techniques with modern functionality.

-✅ Practical finish - Makes work easier with less food sticking.
+✅ Practical surface treatment - Makes work easier due to less food adhesion.

-✅ Long lasting appearance - Hides minor signs of wear and tear and maintains the aesthetics of the knife.
+✅ Long lasting appearance - Hides minor signs of wear and maintains the aesthetics of the knife.

 Summary: Nashiji is a traditional Japanese blade finish that combines an elegant rustic look with practical functionality - perfect for anyone who appreciates the authentic design and high performance of Japanese knives.